 Stress has become the number one cause of long term sickness within the UK, mental health conditions – including stress, anxiety, depression – is estimated to cost employers in the UK more than £32 Billion per year.

-Also, as many people spend over 2000 hours per year at work it has become a focal point for mental illness, if people are required to spend such large amounts of their time at work then action needs to be taken to encourage mental wellbeing and resilience and to support those who are struggling.
+Also, as many people spend over 2000 hours per year at work it has become a focal point for mental illness, if people are required to spend such large amounts of their time at work then action needs to be taken to encourage mental well-being and resilience and to support those who are struggling.

-With common mental health problems on the rise employers need to act.
+With common mental health problems on the rise, employers need to act.
 Businesses of all sizes have a responsibility to play their part.

 Mental health at work must be a priority

-According to HSE (Health and safety Executive) guidelines every workplace must consider mental health first aid in line with traditional first aid.
-It is estimated that large organisations spend around 11% of their annual operating budget on employee wellbeing, conversely SME’s (Small to medium enterprises) invest as little as 0.5% of their budget.
+According to HSE (Health and Safety Executive) guidelines every workplace must consider mental health first aid in line with traditional first aid.
+It is estimated that large organisations spend around 11% of their annual operating budget on employee wellbeing, conversely, SME’s (Small to medium enterprises) invest as little as 0.5% of their budget.

 The British Safety Council reports that mental health issues have a greater impact on SME’s compared to larger organisations.
-This is due to their smaller size, fewer resource and less resilience to staff absenteeism.
+This is due to their smaller size, fewer resources and less resilience to staff absenteeism.
 Simply put, SME’s can not afford to have employees not working at their full capacity.